QRUQSP/qruqsp/README.md

 Welcome
 -------
 The Super Repo for the QRUQSP project.
-For more information on this product, please go to https://qruqsp.org/
+For more information on this project, please go to https://qruqsp.org/

 Installation